School Closures, Delays & Shortened Days Due to Inclement Weather

 Answer: In the event school needs to be delayed, cancelled or released early (due to an unexpected weather event occurring during school hours), the following decisions are possible:

 Normal school hours-Snow routes: Some bus routes in higher elevations change due to snow or slick road conditions.
-Snow routes are posted ahed of time.
+Snow routes are posted ahead of time.

-Cancellation: School and district are closed.
+Cancellation: School and district would be closed after a decision has been made to cancel school or not.
 Essential safety personnel may be asked to work if it is safe to do so.

-Two-hour delayed start-Regular routes OR Snow routes: School begins two hours after regularly scheduled start time.
+Two-hour delayed start (regular routes OR snow routes) School would begin two hours after regularly scheduled start time.
 Regular bus routes or snow routes may run, depending on road conditions.

-Releasing school early: School is released early due to hazardous road conditions.
+Releasing school early: School would be released early due to hazardous road conditions.
 Buses may run regular routes or snow routes may run, depending on road conditions.

 Question: How do you decide if the school day needs to be canceled or delayed?